Tony Koski

 Anthony P. Koski (born June 26, 1946) is an American former professional basketball player.
 He played in the American Basketball Association (ABA) for the New York Nets in five games during the 1968–69 season.
+Koski played in the Eastern Professional Basketball League (EPBL) / Eastern Basketball Association (EBA) for the Hartford Capitols and was selected to the All-EPBL First Team in 1970 and All-EBA Second Team in 1971.

-Koski also played in the Continental Basketball Association for the Hartford Capitols, in Germany for the Gießen 46ers, and in France for Nice's basketball club.
+Koski also played in Germany for the Gießen 46ers, and in France for Nice's basketball club.
 He won the German Basketball Cup with the 46ers during the 1972–73 season.